kiokojackson81-rgb/betechops/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Operations

+- Incremental Jumia orders sync runs via an API job and Vercel Cron (see `vercel.json`).
+- Optional retention control for stored vendor orders:
+	- Set `JUMIA_ORDERS_RETENTION_DAYS` in your environment to control how many days of `JumiaOrder` we keep (default: 60).
+	- Nightly cleanup script: `npm run cleanup:jumia-orders`.